kylibjohnson/QA_Project7/README.md

         });

 ## TASK 3 | PUT
+This task checks the PUT request of the endpoint /api/v1/products/:id when changing the price of a grocery item.
+For this test, the id number being used is 7 and represents "Potato Chips - Classic Salted", and I am changing the price to '10'.
 To do this, enter the following code in the body under the putHandlers.test.js folder then run the code in the terminal using command 'npx jest'

+    const config = require('../config');

+    const requestBody = {
+            "price": 10
+        }

+    test('response body should respond true when changing the price of a grocery item', async () => {
+        let actualResponseBody;
+        try {
+            const response = await fetch(`${config.API_URL}/api/v1/products/7`, {
+                method: 'PUT',
+                headers: {
+                'Content-Type': 'application/json'
+                },
+                body: JSON.stringify(requestBody)
+            });
+            actualResponseBody = await response.json();
+            console.log (actualResponseBody);
+        } catch (error) {
+            console.error(error);
+        }
+        expect(actualResponseBody['ok']).toBe(true)
+    });

-The second test will check that the response code returns a '200 OK' when sending the PUT request with the endpoint /api/v1/orders.
+The second test will check that the response code returns a '200 OK' when sending the PUT request with the endpoint /api/v1/products/:id.
 Enter the following code beneath the first test code and run it in the terminal using 'npx jest'

    test('status code should be 200', async () => {
 	let actualStatusCode;
     try {
-            const response = await fetch(`${config.API_URL}/api/v1/orders/2`, {
+		const response = await fetch(`${config.API_URL}/api/v1/products/7`, {
 			method: 'PUT',
 			headers: {
 			'Content-Type': 'application/json'
 			},
 			body: JSON.stringify(requestBody)
 		});
 		actualStatusCode = response.status;
 		console.log(actualStatusCode);
 	} catch (error) {
 		console.error(error);
 	}
 	expect(actualStatusCode) .toBe(200)
 });

 ## TASK 4 | DELETE
 In this task I am testing the deletion of a kit using the DELETE request with the endpoint /api/v1/kits/:id.
 In order to test the deletion of a kit, a kit must first be created.
 To do this, enter the following code in the body under the deleteHandlers.test.js folder then run the code in the terminal using command 'npx jest'